A Proven Team For Florida Shareholder Derivative Litigation Matters

 Protect Your Interests By Getting The Information And Guidance You Need

-If you are a minority shareholder of a corporation or member of an LLC and you are concerned that another party, such as a corporate officer, has harmed you or your corporation or your LLC, call Brick Business Law, P.A. at 888-708-4250 for a free consultation.
+If you are a minority shareholder of a corporation or member of an LLC and you are concerned that another party, such as a corporate officer, has harmed you or your corporation or your LLC, call Brick Business Law, P.A. at 888-708-4250 or contact us online to schedule a free consultation.
 Likewise, if you are a corporate officer or the majority shareholder of a corporation or LLC and you are being pursued by shareholders or members, set up a free consultation to fully understand your rights and options.
-You can also start the process by sending us an inquiry email.
-With offices in both Tampa and St. Petersburg, we serve business clients throughout the Tampa Bay area.
+With offices in Tampa, St. Petersburg, Sarasota and Orlando, we serve business clients throughout the state.